 The Danube is just a river, however what makes it special is the life around it.
 The people and towns that surround the Young Danube in Germany is what you travel there for.
-I had the opportunity to stay in many of these little known towns and learn about their life, traditions, and history along the river as well as a few things that made them each unique.
+I had the opportunity to stay in many of these little-known Danube towns and learn about their traditions and history along the river as well as a few things that made them each unique.

 The Danube River is a popular cruising destination in Europe.
 However, these small towns and cities along the Danube are not reachable by cruise ship because this part or the river is too small to cruise!
 This also translates into the reason why these towns are more unknown and have few visitors.
 I felt as if I had discovered this incredible region in Bavaria few people talk about, and now you can discover it too.